RuneDK93/telluric-autoencoder/README.md

 Inspect the *AE_correction.ipynb* notebook for a guide on performing telluric correction.
 Here $\texttt{TAU}$ uses the extracted telluric spectrum on new observations to perform telluric correction.
 Correction is performed with the *telluric_fit* function from *correction.py*.

 ## Training
-Use *Training.pynb* notebook for training the network on a single aperture / order.
+Use *Training.pynb* notebook for understanding the training process of $\texttt{TAU}$ by visualzing network training on a single aperture / order of the data.
 For training on the entire spectral range of the HARPS-N data use the *training.py* script.
 The network is trained on solar observations from the HARPS-N spectrograph but can be extended to other spectrographs.

 ## Data
 Data from HARPS-N used for training $\texttt{TAU}$ is not included in this repository, but can be downloaded from https://dace.unige.ch/dashboard/